numpy/numpy/doc/source/dev/development_environment.rst

     $ tox -e py39

-For more extensive information, see :ref:`testing-guidelines`
+For more extensive information, see :ref:`testing-guidelines`.

-*Note: do not run the tests from the root directory of your numpy git repo without ``runtests.py``, that will result in strange test errors.*
+Note: do not run the tests from the root directory of your numpy git repo without ``spin``, that will result in strange test errors.

 Running Linting
 ---------------